sgerogia/sgerogia.github.io/_posts/2022-10-20-Stablecoin-Openbanking.md

 | jq '.Data.Status'
 ```

-You can also login to the sandbox E-Banking as "ProvableGBP Limited" (Bankline customer id `1234567890`) and verify that
+You can also log in to the sandbox E-Banking as "ProvableGBP Limited" (Bankline customer id `1234567890`) and verify that
 the transaction took place and the business account balance has increased (i.e. we can mint new tokens).

 ![Access e-banking](../assets/images/ethereum-stablecoin/access-ebanking.png)